metasfresh/metasfresh-documentation/pages/concepts/data_lifecycle_management.md

 #### Partitioner and single table approach

-It's important to note that we *probably* need the partitioner, even if we "just" go with the single table approach.<br>
+It's important to note that we need the partitioner, even if we "just" go with the single table approach.<br>
 This is because to the application, background data won't be "there", even with the single table approach (remember the where-clause-view).<br>
 Therefore, if we set `DLM_ArchiveLevel=1` for a given `C_Order` record then we need to do the same for the `C_Invoice` records which referenece that order via `C_Invoice.C_Order_ID`.
 If we don't, we end up with a "dangling" reference and there weill be errors in the application.
 Other that in the "table partitioning" approach, we don't have FK constraints to prevent such a situation.